polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Extrinsic

 An extrinsic is a general term for a piece of data that is originated outside of the runtime, included into a block and leads to some action.
-This includes user-initiated transactions as well as inherents which are placed into the block by the block-builder.
+This includes user-initiated transactions as well as inherent transactions which are placed into the block by the block-builder.

 It is a SCALE-encoded array typically consisting of a version number, signature, and varying data types indicating the resulting runtime function to be called.
-Extrinsics take two forms: [inherents](#inherent-transactions) and [transactions](#transaction).
+Extrinsics take two forms: [inherent](#inherent-transactions) and [transactions](#transaction).
 For more technical details, see the [Polkadot spec](https://spec.polkadot.network/#id-extrinsics){target=\_blank}.

 ## Existential Deposit